mail this page

 products | company | support | training | contact us

 One of the earliest techniques one stumbles accross in the manipulation of Audio is the concept of equalization (EQ), both when mixing multiple tracks to create an audio output or when trying to fix up existing recordings.
 Equalization allows all kinds of magic such as the ability to pull out voice from a lot of background noise (perhaps that should read music not noise).
-But in order to work the magic you have got to know what frequencies the things you want to accentuate (or suppress) work on.
+But in order to work the magic you have to know what frequencies the things you want to accentuate (or suppress) operate in.
 This is our evolving effort to bring all of this stuff into a single page.
 Since a lot of digital audio is concerned with music we start with the basic frequencies for just over 10 octaves covering the human hearing range.
 Most musical instruments and even human voices are defined by the range of notes they can make, thus, for instance, a female soprano is expected to be able to output maximum power (or sing even) in the range C4 to C6 - though many will be able to accomplish higher, lower or both - from the table below we see this range corresponds to 262 Hz to 1047 Hz.
 So, if we want to pull out a soprano voice from the background these are frequencies we would concentrate on.
 It is not, however, as simple as that due to harmonics and the fact that most of the instruments in an orchestra or band also operate in that range.
 But of that more later...

 The following table shows the frequency of musical notes for 10+ Octaves covering a bit more than the range of human hearing (nominally 20Hz to 20KHz).
 This table is based on what is called the American Standard Pitch where the note A4 = 440Hz (used as a base or tuning frequency).
 There is also a less frequently used (and older) International Standard Pitch where A4 = 435 Hz.
 Each standard uses what is called an equal tempered interval, that is, each note is related the next one by an equal amount.
 Each octave is comprised of 12 semi-tones (C, C#, D, D#, E, F, F#, G, G#, A, A#, B) thus the even tempered interval is 212 - or for ordinary mortals take the value of any note and multiply it by 1.0594 to get the next higher one (each is 1/12 more than the previous one) or divide it by 1.0594 to get next lower one (each is 1/12 less than the previous one).
 Since each semi-tone is, magically, 1/12 more that the previous it thus represents a doubling of the pitch over the octave.
 Thus, the same note in each octave, say C, is always twice the value of the previous one.
 For example, C3 is 131 Hz and C4 is 262 Hz (any minor deviation from this rule in the table below is simply the result of rounding errors).